Adesina08/snack-track-insight-app/README.md

 pip install -r requirements.txt npm start
 ```

+On Windows the startup script automatically patches the Whisper dependency so it
+loads the correct C runtime (`msvcrt.dll`).

 The server automatically creates an `uploads` folder for media files if it does not exist.